-We are talking about AI (artificial intelligence) services.
+We are talking about artificial intelligence services, or AI.
+(Don't know about AI?
+Read more here: Artificial Intelligence (Semi-) Simply Defined.)
 The companies behind Google Assistant, Alexa and others like Siri, Cortana and Bixby, are racing to be the AI you choose.
 They all want to be the first set of eyes and ears you install in your home, and they are offering more and more services and conveniences to try to lure you in via their home assistants.

 Let’s compare the two leaders in the AI race.
 Both Google Assistant and Alexa offer comparably priced devices: for Amazon, it’s the Echo and Echo Dot and for Google, it’s Google Home and the Mini.
 Both assistants play music, control smart home devices, make calls and search the Internet.

 According to CNET, “Over the past couple of months, Google Assistant and Alexa have engaged in a thrilling back and forth as both have continually added features.
 First Alexa added the ability to call other Amazon devices, then Google Assistant allowed you to call anyone, cell phones included.
 Alexa can now do that, too.
 Both Amazon and Google have added voice-based controls for compatible TVs, Google added recipe assistance, and so on.”